FTLam11/larvata_cable/README.md

 8. LarvataCable server verifies Authorization JWT and upgrades HTTP connection to Websocket connection.
 9. Client and LarvataCable use ActionCable API to send/receive messages.

+## Potential API Workflows

+1. Not possible to use session cookie because of different origin (for web clients).
+Mobile clients should be OK?
+2. Use an opaque token: Might not be too bad since will have to query for a given user's chats and messages.
+What is the significance of device ID?
+Using the chat workflow, a permanent opaque token can be granted instead of a JWT.
+3. JWT: Eww blacklisting and refresh tokens
+4. Host application server proxies API calls to LarvataCable, sends application ID and params.
+(WINNER)

+* API/websocket authorization is via server proxying
+* Publish/subscribe is client direct to LarvataCable server

+## Use cases

+1. Chat rooms/direct messaging
+2. Broadcasting updates
+3. Live comments section
+4. Online/offline user status

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).